 Diet tips to keep joints and bones healthy

-A diet rich in calcium, vitamin D and sulfur is one of the simple ways to improve bone health and keep joints healthy (see also 'The Best Supplements For Healthy Joints').
+A diet rich in calcium, vitamin D and sulfur is one of the simple ways to improve bone health and keep joints healthy.
 There are many plant and animal foods you can include:

 - Vitamin D sources: Oily fish like salmon and sardines are a great source.
 Red meat, liver, egg yolks are also good additions.
 For vegetarians, the choices are limited but fortified milk or cereals can help.

 - Calcium: Dairy products, especially milk and cheese, are great calcium sources.
 Most green leafy vegetables are good too.
 Tofu, soya beans, okra are other things you can add to your diet for your daily calcium intake.

 - Sulfur: When it comes to ways to improve bone health, sulfur assumes special importance because it is so critical for the body to maintain bone, tissue and cell health.
 This chemical is used in repair, maintenance and protection of joints and cartilage apart from nails, hair and skin.
 Beef, eggs, fish, turkey and chicken are all good sources of sulfur and among plant based foods, you have nuts, grains, legumes and seeds.